-Furthermore, in the case of an insurance captive more flexibility and customized work are possible when the insurance conditions and exclusions of cover are determined.
+Furthermore, in the case of an insurance captive more flexibility and customised work are possible when the insurance conditions and exclusions of cover are determined.
 A captive can decide to indeed provide cover for several exclusions commonly applied by commercial insurance companies to provide cover to the extent such is permitted by insurance law (more on this below).

-Incidentally, such customization has its limits, as in some countries like the Netherlands the court has ruled (in connection with the application of tax legislation) that the policy conditions must be on market terms38.
+Incidentally, such customisation has its limits, as in some countries like the Netherlands the court has ruled - in connection with the application of tax legislation - that the policy conditions must be on market terms (Dutch Supreme Court, 21 August 1985, BNB 1985/301 and 302).
 In addition, reinsurance companies will be keeping a finger on the pulse and in the event that conditions derogate significantly, they will not or no longer be willing to reinsure the risk.
 A direct writing captive regularly uses brokers' policies (since brokers are often involved in the establishment and management of a captive) and the requirements of conformity with market standards are met.
 The captive also has an interest in preventing exceptionally broad policy conditions, since in that case (i) the insured party does not have an incentive to be risk-conscious and (ii) the captive cannot reject a policy claim.
 It is only if a policy is on market terms that the captive can pursue a solid financial policy and combat moral hazard.
 Ultimately, this is also in the interest of the company in whole or in part.
 If a fronting insurance company is used, it will possibly be prepared to apply several special clauses, but will otherwise want to use its own general insurance conditions (which are on market terms).